How To Report A Bug

 And many thanks.

-Windows 7, Vista and XP users can also provide us with a very helpful piece of information, and that is the error report.
-Here's how:
+In case of a crash, Windows 7, Vista and XP users can also provide us with a very helpful piece of information, and that is the error report, without it, reporting a crash isn't just enough most of the time.
+Here's how for Windows Vista or 7, and Windows Xp:

 1. Go to Control Panel > Problem Reports And Solutions.
 Click on View Problem History.